sawamur/buffered_job/README.md

 ## Scenario

-For exsample.If you implement email notification for incomming comment on a article.
+For example.If you implement email notification for incomming comments on a article.
-To avoid sending too many mail to a receipient, you can merge multiple notificaiton in one mail.
+To avoid sending too many mail to a receipient, you can merge multiple notificaiton messages into one mail.

-That mean, if a user get comment notification for his blog article.
+That mean, if a user get comment notification for her blog article.

 ```
+ @article = Article.create(:user => @user,:text => "my blog article here")
  c = @article.comments.create(:user => @jon, :text => "i love this article!")
- # if this invoke , when @user = @article.user
+ # if this invoke
  @user.notify(c)
  # send to email
 ```